 Learn basic anatomy and medical terminology for diagnostic and procedural coding.
-Gain skills to accurately interpret the validity of the documentation and subsequent billing.
-This knowledge will reduce errors and the potential for rejected claims.
-Note – this course is included as part of the Certified Medical Coder curriculum
+Gain skills to accurately interpret the validity of documentation and subsequent billing.
+This knowledge will reduce errors and rejected claims.

 If you are in a coding role, this program will expand your clinical language skills and help you query your physicians confidently on the level of documentation provided.
 You must understand what you are reading in the medical record to validate the proper code selection.
 Procedures are diagnostic-driven.
 Having a good grasp on medical terminology will help you link the proper CPT codes to the diagnostic codes.
 Without strong knowledge of medical terminology, errors are more likely, and with them, the potential for rejected claims.